Category: Linux

 I remember many years ago, when I was a Windows user, and even later after I made the switch to Linux, I always struggled to find the perfect music player that would fit my needs perfectly.
 From time to time I would fantasize about programming my own little, perfect, shiny music player program that would fit my needs perfectly like Cinderella’s shoe.
 But I was nowhere near naïve enough to actually start the project, let alone finish it.
 I know how much time and effort it would take.
 Then I discovered mpd (Music Player Daemon).

-Use Smartphone as a Webcam
+Use smartphone as a webcam

 Droidcam makes the setup easy on Linux